 The main thing expats need to consider is whether they’re at risk of paying tax twice – both in Germany and in their home country.

-As of January 2020, Germany has 96 bilateral tax agreements, with countries including Ireland, New Zealand, Australia, the USA, and the UK.
+Germany has 96 bilateral tax agreements, with countries including Ireland, New Zealand, Australia, the United States, and the United Kingdom.

 Tax refunds in Germany

 On average, nine out of 10 people who submit a tax return in Germany receive a refund – that’s according to data from the Federal German Statistics Office.

 As taxpayers have to pay their income tax throughout the year, it may be that, once they submit a tax return, they’ve already paid too much.